lunayuehuang/Catboost/README.md

 CatBoost also offers a different kind of plot to help us understand the feature importance.
 It is generated using the method `calc_feature_statistics`

-In most Jupyter environments, the plot can be generated using:
+In most Jupyter environments, the plot can be generated using (if you have already have a model5):

 ```
 model5.calc_feature_statistics(X, y, feature, plot=True)
 ```

 Because of a quirk in the way Colab works, we have to add a few lines of code to get it to work.

 First, define a new function: